A resilient mindset makes a big difference

 I am increasingly aware we often disempower people with rhetoric that emphasises how terrible bullying is and implies we have no choice but to feel devastated.

-Workplace risk management procedures, school prohibition and home rules are important to decrease the incidence of bullying.
-So, too, is restorative justice and measures where offenders are encouraged to take responsibility for their actions and to repair the harm they’ve done.
+Workplace risk management procedures, school prohibition, and home rules are important to decrease the incidence of bullying.
+Restorative justice and measures that encourage offenders to take responsibility for their actions and repair the harm they’ve done are also important.

 But it is considerably disempowering to harbour the belief that the act of bullying causes emotional misery, and the only way you can feel less upset is by changing the bully’s behaviour.